warut92/tableizer/README.md

 # tableizer
 My simple project to convert text into html table tag using comma for separating cells.
+Just for fun!